jondionowens/kredda/README.md

 #### What is it, and what will it be?
 Kredda is being built to allow designers, artists, writers, and developers to request credit for their contributions to projects.

+On the flip side, the application would be a resource for hiring managers to see which projects a candidate is showing have been verified by a screened approver, like their manager.

+Approvers would go through a screening process to assess their reliability as a source of truth.

+## Ultimate goal

+Kredda's ultimate long term goal is to become the defacto standard for verifying an individuals actual contribution to project in the wild.
+To eliminate the theft of work, and to allow creators to get the verified credit they deserve.

 ## Progress